panda-planner-dev/ipc2020-domains/README.md

 ## Domains

 **Total Order**
+Note: The domains Robot and Woodworking in this repository contain 30 and 40 instances respectively.
+In the IPC 2020 only 20 and 30 were used for evaluating the planners.
+Since we generated the instances, we felt it proper to include them in this repository as well.
 Domain | Problems | Papers | License
 --- | ---: | --- | ---
 [AssemblyHierarchical](total-order/AssemblyHierarchical) | 30 | - | ?